alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 # Event Listeners

-Event Listeners are a special type of function in javascript that waits for a specified event, and then calls a function after that event has been triggered
+Event Listeners are a special type of function in JavaScript that waits for a specified event, and then calls a callback function after that event has been triggered

 # Common Usage

 * `element.addEventListener('event', callback)`
-  * Used in client side JavaScript to add an event listener taking a specified event and callback function to be triggered on that event
+  * Used in client side JavaScript to add an event listener to a specific element taking a specified event and callback function to be triggered.

-* `<div onclick="function(){...}" >...</div>`
+* `<div onclick="myFunction()" >...</div>`
-  * fires the specified function when the element (`<div>` in this example) is clicked
+  * Inline in your HTML, fires the specified function when the element (`<div>` in this example) is clicked
+  >NOTE: Unlike other event listeners you **do** want to call the function being set on the `onclick` property.

 * `setTimeout(i, callback)`
   * Calls the callback function *after* `i` milliseconds